Please see Istria's website for more information.

-The linguistic and ethic make up of Istria, *here* mostly Croat with a Slovene minority with a corresponding linguistic make up, is *there* an Istrian (subset of Dalmatian) majority with Croat, Slovenian, Dalmatian minorities.
-In addition, as the Danubian Confederation and the CSDS were allied to Italy as part of the victorious Allied Power in GWII and the lack of precedent in the Greek-Turkish population exchanges, the Istrian exodus did not take place, leaving a large number of Italians in Istria.
+The linguistic and ethic make up of Istria, *here* mostly Croat with a Slovene minority with a corresponding linguistic make up, is *there* an Istrian (subset of Dalmatian) majority with Croat, Slovenian, and Dalmatian minorities.
+In addition, as the Danubian Confederation and the CSDS were allied to Italy as part of the victorious Allied Powers in GWII, and given the lack of precedent in the Greek-Turkish "population exchanges", the Istrian exodus did not take place, leaving a large number of Italians in Istria.
 Taking this into account and the survival *here* of the Istro-Romanian language, a distinct Istrian identity and distinct Italian-Dalmatian influenced language predominates in Istria *there*.

 Istriot is the dominant language of Istria.
-It is a transition between Venexian and Dalmatian and is an independent language.
+Some see it as having originally been a transition in the dialect spectrum between Venexian and Dalmatian.
+Its distinctive dialects were codified into a unified standard language use of which was then heavily promoted by an intellectual movement in the late nineteenth century around the time many other languages were being formalised.
+It was at this time that the term Istriot was adopted for the new unified language.
+An academy was established and the language regulated.
 It was a dialect of some distinctiveness before an uprising of nationalism attached to an intellectual movement in the late nineteenth century around the time many other languages were being formalised.
 It was at this time that the term Istriot was adopted for the new unified language.
 An academy was established and the language regulated.
 This all took place under the Austro-Dalmatian Empire, and the language continued to have minority status in the later Danubian Confederation and CSDS.
 There is a sizeable Croat minority, large enough, anyway, to justify Croatia's claims to the peninsula.
 Other linguistic minorities of significant size include Italian (Venexian), Slovenian, and Dalmatian.
 Small communities of Istro-Romanians exist, but the language has received no support of recognition from the authorities; in fact with the growth of Istriot the language has been pushed out of the peninsula.

 The Dalmatian and Italian influences conspired to help a greater Istrian identity and language survive.
-Therefore, the people of Istria, with a Romance language and ethnicity, greatly inflated this into a strong desire for autonomy.
-A nationalistic movement beginning around the late nineteenth century has has been calling for the independence of Istria.
-A Grand Duchy was established briefly in 1918 at the same time as the Principality of Slovenia.
+A nationalistic movement beginning amongst Istrian intellectuals in late nineteenth century has codified the Istriot language and promoted a strong sense of national identity and cultural unity.
+In the XXth century this has developed into a intermittent but persistent call for the independence of Istria.
+An independent Margravate was established briefly in 1918 at the same time as the Principality of Slovenia.
 Since the breakup of the CSDS, Istria has seen a second upwelling of national feeling.

 During the time of the CSDS, Istria was part of the Slovenian SR, but had an "autonomous region" status rather like the USSR's national okrugs *here*, or like Kosovo and Vojvodina were in the Serbian SR *here*.
 This autonomous status made a great deal of sense given the uniqueness of the Istrian cultural identity.